AgentHub

 Atlassian Rovo

-Atlassian Rovo is strongest when the company already runs work through Jira, Confluence, and Jira Service Management and wants AI bundled into that stack.
-It is weaker when the team needs broader cross-stack enterprise search or a simple unlimited AI seat model.
+Atlassian Rovo is strongest when the company already runs work through Jira, Confluence, Jira Service Management, or Teamwork Collection and wants AI bundled into that stack.
+Its core Rovo allowances are credit-pooled rather than a simple unlimited seat, while Rovo Dev is a separate $20/developer coding surface with its own credits and overage.

 app-builder